spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/checklist-for-a-new-store-implementation.md

 **Spryker**
 1. Adjust deployment structure / CI: define the environment variables in Spryker CI based on the deployment files.
-2. Make adjustments for stage and production: adjust the configuration in the `config.php` file.
-3. Change DNS (Spryker owns DNS in AWS).
+2. Change DNS (Spryker owns DNS in AWS).

 **SI / Customer**
 1. Set up a local dev environment and adjust configuration in `config.php`, including hosts in data YML files, for example, in `/deploy.spryker-b2c-production.yml`.